 The bug map is a functionality offered by the most modern test automation tools.
 Thanks to it, it is possible to precisely locate those areas of the code that can generate the most errors, which is very useful, among others. for regression testing.
 It replaces tedious exploratory tests of the entire product and allows you to focus on those areas that generate the greatest risk before the next implementation.
-We wrote more about the bug map here »

 The increasing popularity of Agile and DevOps methodologies has imposed a fast pace of work not only on programmers – also testers should be able to quickly adapt to changes and maximize their efficiency.
 A test automation tool tailored to these needs should enable easy integration with any system via API and, consequently, quick test launch.
 Parallel testing should also be a standard.